-There’s been significant changes in global reporting standards in recent years impacting trusts that hold financial investments as their main assets.
-The reporting requirements under FATCA (Foreign Account Tax Compliance Act) and CRS (Common Reporting Standard) have become fairly onerous and hard to navigate for the non-tax technical person, so it does make sense to get an expert to help you out.
+There has been significant changes in global reporting standards in recent years, affecting trusts that hold financial investments as their main assets.
+The reporting requirements under Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) have become fairly onerous and difficult to navigate so it does make sense to get an expert to help you out.

 All trusts with a UK tax consequence will need to be registered.
-Also it will be the trustees’ responsibility to ensure the Trust Register is accurate and up to date.
+Also it is the trustees’ responsibility to ensure the Trust Register is accurate and up-to-date.
 This will also include trusts which were originally registered with HMRC under the old system.

-As a result, Trusts remain one of the most versatile tax options for business or private asset owners.
-If you are looking to manage wealth for future generations, this investment option should always be considered.
+As a result, trusts remain one of the most versatile tax options for business or private asset owners.
+If you are looking to manage wealth for future generations, it may be worth considering this investment option.